If you’re like most of us, you’re probably tempted to choose your target MBA programs solely based on the rankings.

 Here’s how we compiled this information.

 We downloaded each school’s career placement report for the Class of 2018, we extracted and compiled the data, and we did our best to compare the data apples to apples.
 If a school did not report their data the same way, or only provided partial career data, we’ve excluded them from the charts as necessary.
 Otherwise, we went as granular as we could with the data.
-For more information, head over and download complete eBook What’s the Best MBA Program? and check our Appendix and Methodology for further explanation and links to the original data.
+For more information, head over and download complete report What’s the Best MBA Program for You? and check our Appendix and Methodology for further explanation and links to the original data.

 What’s the best MBA Program for Your Function?